dmprofe/en.javascript.info/1-js/04-object-basics/06-constructor-new/article.md

 - Constructor functions should only be called using `new`.
 Such a call implies a creation of empty `this` at the start and returning the populated one at the end.

 We can use constructor functions to make multiple similar objects.

+> ![t] t: And we can also use factories for that matter.

 JavaScript provides constructor functions for many built-in language objects: like `Date` for dates, `Set` for sets and others that we plan to study.